What's Coming to and Leaving Hulu in February 2021

 Andra Day puts her spin on Billie Holiday

-If you're the type of person who is already making predictions for awards season, then you're going to want to make sure you pay attention to Hulu in February, when the streaming service debuts The United States vs. Billie Holiday, with Andra Day putting her spin on the legendary R&B crooner on Feb.
-26. For the movie buffs, Nomadland, which is expected to be a frontrunner at the Academy Awards, will start streaming on Feb.
+Heads up award buffs!
+Hulu is where you want to be in February when the streaming service premieres The United States vs. Billie Holiday, with Andra Day putting her spin on the legendary R&B crooner on Feb.
+26. For your Oscar scorecard, Nomadland, which is expected to be a frontrunner at the Academy Awards, will start streaming on Feb.
 19.

 February will also add some cult favorite movies to the service includingMars Attacks!, Me Myself and Irene, and American Psycho, but you need to watch the latter two quickly because they are only on Hulu for the month and will be leaving after Feb.
 28. For those looking for something romantic to watch during Valentine's Day season, Hulu is adding Some Kind of Wonderfuland You've Got Mail to its library at the top of the month.